slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - What’s your advantage: informational, analytical, or behavioral?
 - What works at a small scale (say, a Utopian community), loses its effectiveness as it scales.
 Everything has a breakpoint.
 Their cheating had a small individual effect initially, so it went unnoticed.
 But the follow-on effect to individual cheating is group cheating, and the utopian goal of To each according to his need, from each according to his ability had the effect of expanding everyone’s needs and shrinking their ability, aided by envy and reciprocation effects.
 - failing causes: group decisions / decide based on how sucessful others are deciding / asymetry of risk-reward / overdiversificaton / inertia
-- applying force vs removing obstacles. when you apply force you can identify obstacles. -- codey sanchez -->
+- applying force vs removing obstacles. when you apply force you can identify obstacles. -- Codie sanchez -->

 > *"Give me a lever long enough, and a place to stand, and I will move the earth."